Frequently Asked Questions - Message and File Storage

 - Does Mesibo provide any APIs for uploading and downloading files?

-File Storage: All the files you transfer using mesibo are stored in a file server.
+File Storage: All the files your app transfers using mesibo are stored in a file server.
 The mesibo does not mandate where you store your files.
-You can store your files on your private file server or AWS, Azure, or any such cloud hosts.
-You need to write a file handler so that mesibo can upload to or download files from your server.
+You can store your files on your private file server or AWS, Azure, or any such cloud host.
+Refer to File Transfer and Hosting page for details.

 Mesibo does not store any files on Mesibo servers.
 Instead, Mesibo lets you store all your files (images, videos, documents etc.) on your server(s).
 This allows you to control your files and protect your sensitive data.